NeilCorteen/Lab_Web_Scraping/README.md

 Initial steps explored how to extract data from website using the html and css code.

-A basic testing phase with annotations can be seen [here](./SQL/SQL_Solution.md)
+A basic testing phase with annotations can be seen [here](./Webscraping_basic_testing_with_annotations.ipynb)

-An example of extracting data from billboard using html/css data and then collating the information in a dataframe can be seen here:
+An example of extracting data from billboard using html/css data and then collating the information in a dataframe can be seen [here](./Webscraping_Billboard_Top100.ipynb)

 An example of using an API functions from Spotify and then collating the information in a dataframe can can be seen here: